Parliamentary.ai

 Groups Affected

-• Healthcare professionals in Wales: Specifically, those performing primary medical services under regulation 22A of the 2004 regulations.
-This amendment clarifies their contractual obligations.
+• Healthcare professionals in Wales: Those providing primary medical services under regulation 22A of the 2004 regulations will be affected by the changes to contractual terms.
+The changes may simplify or clarify their contractual obligations.

-• Welsh Government: The bill grants them the power to further amend the regulations, allowing flexibility in managing healthcare contracts.
+• Welsh Government: The Welsh Ministers gain the power to make further modifications to the Schedule, giving them greater flexibility in managing healthcare contracts.

 Full Text